Aquarium Planaria; Wiggly Detritus Worms, in Tank Water, on Glass

 AQUARIUM PLANARIA OR ACTUALLY DETRITUS WORMS?

-This post was/is inspired by the many questions I have read or been asked from readers of my articles, conversations, or forum members (Everything Aquatic) as to Planaria, which most of the time have been misidentified via "cut and paste" Internet articles found on websites such as eHow, then repeated all over the Internet.
+This post was/is inspired by the many questions I have read or been asked from readers of my articles, conversations, or forum members (Everything Aquatic in particular) as to Planaria, which most of the time have been mis-identified via "cut and paste" Internet articles found on websites such as eHow, then repeated all over the Internet in the many anecdotal forums, despite the fact there are many true experts with decades of experience out there that could be consulted.

 WHAT ARE THE FACTS & THE IMPORTANCE OF THESE FACTS AS IT RELATES TO HOW TO DEAL WITH THESE WORMS:

-As well many of these sites, even when correctly identifying these worms, are incorrectly stating their cause such as over feeding which is true for Detritus worms, but NOT Planaria!!!
+As well many of these sites, even when correctly identifying these worms, are incorrectly stating their cause such as over feeding which is true for Detritus worms, but generally not Planaria!!!

 As an example, I had a client looking for help.
 Unfortunately she went to a fish forum and bad Internet articles (I will cite these later in this article), the result of one incorrect identification resulted in her killing off many of her fish.